josbeir/cakephp-docs-md/docs/5/en/tutorials-and-examples/cms/authentication.md

 > If you don't have a user with a hashed password yet, comment the
 > `$this->loadComponent('Authentication.Authentication')` line in your
 > AppController and all other lines where Authentication is used.
 Then go to
-> [Users / add](users/add.md) to create a new user picking email and password.
+> `/users/add` to create a new user picking email and password.
 Afterward,
 > make sure to uncomment the lines we just temporarily commented!

-Try it out by visiting [Articles / add](articles/add.md) before logging in!
+Try it out by visiting `/articles/add` before logging in!
 Since this action is not allowed, you will be redirected to the login page.
-After logging in successfully, CakePHP will automatically redirect you back to [Articles / add](articles/add.md).
+After logging in successfully, CakePHP will automatically redirect you back to `/articles/add`.

 ## Logout